 Bruny Island Walks at Cloudy Bay

-The first three kilometres of this walk is truly memorable as you stroll along Cloudy Beaches white sands.
+The first three kilometres of this walk are truly memorable as you stroll along Cloudy Beaches and white sands.
 As you navigate away from the beach, the track follows a small creek inland.
-The next three kilometres are a bird watchers delight as you climb ascend to East Cloudy Head.
-Make sure you bring your camera to capture the views south coast of Bruny Island to The Friars, and to the west and north-west over South Bruny to the southern ranges and Mt Wellington.
+The next three kilometres are a bird watcher’s delight as you ascend to East Cloudy Head.
+Make sure you bring your camera to capture the views south coast of Bruny Island to The Friars and to the west and north-west over South Bruny to the southern ranges and Mt Wellington.

 Time to complete the walk at Cloudy Bay:

-- It will take you approximately 4 hours return.
+- It will take you approximately 4 hours to return.

 Distance of the Cloudy Bay hike: